Vertical Sleeve Gastrectomy-Laparoscopic

 - Not allowing others to touch your incision

-- Do not drive or lift anything heavy for at least two weeks or until advised by your doctor.
+- Do not lift anything heavy for at least two weeks.

-- Eat a clear liquid diet for about one week.
+- Eat a clear liquid diet for about 1 week.

 - Begin with 4-6 small meals per day.
-A meal is two ounces of food.
+A meal is 2 ounces of food.